-Given below is the balance sheet for the fiscal 2012-13 of a company in the manufacturing industry and is in the United States who prepare their financial according to US GAAP.
+Given below is the balance sheet for fiscal 2012-13 of a company in the manufacturing industry and is in the United States who prepare their finances according to US GAAP.
 An analyst wants to analyze the balance sheet position of the firm and wants to calculate the tangible net worth of the company.

 We have taken liabilities of the company to expect the shareholder equity, retained earnings and ESOP’s.